-Conversion rate optimization is a process of increasing the percentage of visitors who interact with you on your website.
-The visitor can take part in any action like filling a form, buying a product, downloading a document, etc. Conversion rate optimization helps you understand how visitors who become leads behave on your website.
-If you are having trouble with selling your product, it also helps you identify the obstacles.
+Conversion rate optimization is the process of improving the percentage of visitors who positively engage with your brand on your website/app and fulfill desired actions.
+The visitor can take part in any positive action like filling a form, buying a product, downloading a document, etc. Analysis of conversion rate helps marketers and product managers understand how visitors who become leads behave on your website/app.
+If you are having trouble with selling your product, it also helps you identify the obstacles

 There are two types of conversions: